ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 }
 ```

-The last two lines were added to print the Top three countries by number of deaths.
+The last two lines were added to print the top three countries by the number of deaths.
 Copy the last two lines of the above code onto `main.bal` and execute `bal run` from within the `query_expression` project folder.

-The output will look like below.
+The output will look like the below.

 ```bash
 Compiling source